-I charge $30 per 30 minutes, $45 per 45 minutes and $60 for 60 minutes.
-As long as the student gives me reasonable notice (a few hours hopefully, but the more the better), I do not charge for missed lessons.
-I send out an email at the end of the month to each student with any news and also noting how many lessons we had and on what dates the lessons occurred.
+I charge $40 per 30 minutes, $60 per 45 minutes and $75 for 60 minutes.
+As long as the student gives me reasonable notice, I do not charge for missed lessons.
+I send out an email at the end of the month which includes the invoice for the month and any news that is pertinent.
+I accept payment via cash, check, PayPal, Venmo, etc.

-A friend of mine in college asked me if I could show him how to play "Purple Haze" by Jimi Hendrix.
+A friend of mine in college asked me if I could show him how to play "Purple Rain" by Prince.
 I said sure, he came over, and I showed him.
-He then called me the next day and said he could do it, slower than Jimi, but he could do it thanks to my great explanation, and he wanted to give me ten bucks to thank me.
-I said no (though he gave it to me anyway) but it dawned on me this could be fun and financially rewarding.
+He called me the next day and said he practiced it for three hours after he got home and that I was an awesome teacher.
+Then he said he wanted to give me ten dollars.
+I had a great time sitting at the piano with him and I realized that I could make this my career.

 I have worked with students ranging in age from three to late seventies.
 I have worked with kids who have ADD, Cerebral Palsy, four students on the autism spectrum and one blind student.
+I currently work with one young man who has cerebral palsy.
 I have worked with students who need a pat on the back and students who need a kick in the rear.
 In short, If I haven't seen them all, I've seen most of them.

 About six months ago I was in the hospital for a week and I missed about of month of lessons.
 When I got home from the hospital, there were a few cards waiting for me from students who had dropped them off while I was away.
 It touched me that the kids (or their parents) thought to make such a kind gesture.
 One card said "This week was our science project and I made a volcano and I also practiced my D scale.
 I hope you get better soon.
 Love, (student).”